Browse the glossary using this index

 Service Area: Omaha, Nebraska

 Funding Sources: two-year grant of $110,000 from the NE Commission f/t Blind & Visually Impaired and $10,000 grant from the Friends of NCBVI to establish an SSP pilot program in the Omaha metro.
-During this two-year period, permanent program funding will be sought from the Nebraska State Legislature.
+NCBVI extended the program funding for a third year.
+Permanent program funding is being sought from the Nebraska State Legislature.

 Eligibility: Service recipients must have varying levels of combined vision and hearing loss: 1) Vision - vision acuity of 20/200 or less in the better eye with corrective lenses, or a field loss such that the peripheral diameter of visual field subtends an angular distance of no greater than 20 degrees, or progressive visual loss with a prognosis leading to one or both of the above conditions; and 2) Hearing - chronic hearing disabilities so severe that most speech cannot be understood with optimum amplification, or progressive hearing loss having a prognosis leading to the above condition; the confirmation of vision and hearing loss must be provided in writing from a professional.
 In addition, the DeafBlind participant must have the capacity in giving instructions and making decisions independently when utilizing SSP services.
 DeafBlind participants must provide a Nebraska photo ID, which will prove if they have been a Nebraska resident for at least one year and are age 14 years or older - anyone under the age of 18 will require parental consent to use SSP services.